haider-sama/Pizzrella-Food-Ordering-App/README.md

 - ✅ Admins can add/remove products.
 - I wanted to add more features but I'll add them in my bigger projects.

+Note: Create a next folder with the name [...nextauth] in "src/app/api/auth/[...nextauth]/route.js" Because for some reason, Github won't allow me to upload the file.

 ## Getting started

 To get started with this project, run